tidic84/undetected-chromedriver/README.md

 # undetected-chromedriver-js

-Un wrapper Node.js pour undetected-chromedriver avec configuration automatique et support multi-plateforme.
+A Node.js wrapper for undetected-chromedriver with automatic setup and cross-platform support.

 ## 🚀 Installation